Plan ahead for the holiday season with these oh-so-easy tips and ideas for getting ready for Christmas!

 So that’s the plan!
 I’m hoping that by putting in a little bit of planning and work ahead of time, this year’s holiday season will be less stressful and more fun!

-All of the planning ideas shown above can, of course, be written out on plain paper, but if you’d like the printables I’ve used to get organized, you can head here for more details or grab them directly by clicking the button below!
+All of the planning ideas shown above can, of course, be written out on plain paper, but if you’d like the printables I’ve used to get organized, you can head here to get more details and grab your Christmas/Holiday Planner!

 What are some of the things you like to do ahead of time to make the holiday season go more smoothly?